gzhoubioinf/SourcePrediction/readme.md

 ```

 There are two ways to run the Application: the command line and the app.
-* Run using the following commmands:
+* For example, run using the following commmands and the ouput will be saved in the test.pdf file

 ```bash
 chmod 777 cmd.py